Teammates Memory System

 └── YYYY-MM.md # Monthly summaries (Tier 1b)

 The CLI automatically builds each teammate’s context before every task.
-The prompt stack (in order):
+The prompt is assembled within a 32k token budget for memory context, with smart allocation across sources.

 Teammates do not need to manually read these files or run recall searches — the CLI handles all context assembly automatically.